Can Hydroquinone Cause White or Dark Patches on Skin? What Australians Need to Know

 We also send reminders so you can rebook with your doctor as your 3 month treatment period ends, to avoid you using expired and degraded creams, thereby potentially damaging your skin.

-As an active patient, you also have access to our dermatology nurse either by text, email, phone or video, so can contact her if you are concerned about anything.
+As an active patient, you also have access to our Clinical Support Team of nurses and dermal therapists by email, phone or video, so can contact them if you are concerned about anything (and we respond within 24 business hours – usually much sooner!).

 REFERENCES